inclusive-design/website-cities/content/ideas/co-design-session-3/index.md

 [Image description for the prototype discussion whiteboard]({{< relref "/image-descriptions/co-design-session-3/prototype-discussion-whiteboard.md" >}})

 At the end of the session, participants were asked to complete a feedback form in order to assess their experience through the day and inform IDRC how they can improve their future co-design sessions.
-The results from this session will be posted in the next few weeks.
+The results from this session are available in the [Co-design Session #3 Synthesis Report]({{< relref "/ideas/co-design-session-3-synthesis/index.md" >}}).